shivanshu-semwal/linux_journey/commands.md

 ^j - alternative to the enter (carriage return)
 ^m - alternative to the enter

-sitty sane - restotres the terminal
+sitty sane - restores the terminal
 ```

 ## General purpose utilities